BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_02.md

 Pick up one of the blue item balls.
 If you have 50000, you're welcome to pay for the item, but if not, you'll get teleported to the THIEF'S DUNGEON!

 After talking to the grunt and getting out, memorize the map on the wall.
 If you don't take the path outlined, you will get destroyed...
-Enter the door that corresponds to yellow to get an *Ice Stone,* or *Dusk Stone* depending on random chance.
+Enter the door that corresponds to yellow to get an *Ice Stone* or *Dusk Stone* depending on random chance.

 Escape, and return to the help center.
-Talk to the guy to get *Blue Moon Ice Cream.*
+Talk to the guy to get *Blue Moon Ice Cream*.

 Claim your reward: $1890, Casteliacone! (+1 Karma)